DefectDojo/django-DefectDojo/docs/content/en/getting_started/running-in-production.md

 ### Database performance and backup

 It is recommended to use a dedicated database server and not the preconfigured MySQL database.
-This will improve the performance of DefectDojo
+This will improve the performance of DefectDojo.

-In both case, if you use a dedicated database server or if you should decide to use the preconfigured MySQL database, make sure to make regular backups of the data.
-For a dedicated database server follow the instructions that come with the database server.
-For the preconfigured MySQL you can use mysqldump, e.g. as described in [How to backup a Docker MySQL database](https://dev.to/grant_bartlett/how-to-backup-a-docker-mysql-database-3nd8).
+In both cases (dedicated DB or containerized, if you are self-hosting, it is recommended that you implement and create periodic backups of your data.

 ### Backup of Media files